zhinst/zhinst-toolkit/examples/active_qubit_reset.md

 ### RT Logger

 Firstly, define a simple sequencer program for the SHFSG that just waits for the start trigger and does nothing else.
+This is needed, otherwise the RT Logger will not record any data.

 ```python vscode={"languageId": "python"}
 seqc_program_shfsg = Sequence()